Minnesota Naval Militia: Creation

+The origins of the Minnesota Naval Militia lay with the outbreak of the Spanish-American War.
 The Minnesota Naval Militia was first authorized by the Minnesota Legislature, when in 1899, they authorized a state naval reserve open to veterans of the United States Navy who had completed at least one tour of duty.
 In 1903, after obtaining permission from the State Department and the War Department, two divisions were organized.
 In 1905, the legislature officially changed the designation of the naval reserve to the Minnesota Naval Militia, bringing it in line with federal legislation that offered support to state naval militias.
 In 1906, the Minnesota Naval Militia received the USS Gopher for training purposes.

 The same year, a boathouse and pier were built near the yacht basin on the harbor side of Park Point to serve as a meeting place for the naval militia.
 In 1911, the naval militia used the USS Gopher to bring firefighters and supplies to fight a forest fire near Grand Marais, Minnesota.
 In 1915, a new 65-room National Guard armory was opened in Duluth to be used jointly by the Minnesota Army National Guard and the Minnesota Naval Militia.